codeconscious/duplicate-tag-finder/README.md

 ## Export artist genres

-This command creates a text file containing a list of artists with the genre that they are most associated with in your tag library.
+Creates a text file containing a list of artists with the genre that they are most associated with in your tag library.

 To use it, pass `export-genres` with two arguments: